This post may contain affiliate links, my full disclosure can be read here.

 LectureNotes (Trial Version) is an amazing android app and the closest I can find to the well known iPad Notability app.
-The trial version is limited to 2 notebooks with 8 pages in each, but the full version is just a few dollars and on my wish list!
-With this app you can import images and PDF’s into your notebooks.
-You can customize your page size, select what paper type you want blank, ruled, graph etc., rearrange your notebook layout, export it as a PDF or export it to Evernote and so much more!
+The trial version is limited to 2 notebooks with 8 pages in each, but the full version is just a few dollars and on my wishlist!
+With this app, you can import images and PDF’s into your notebooks.
+You can customize your page size, select what paper type you want blank, ruled, graph, etc., rearrange your notebook layout, export it as a PDF or export it to Evernote and so much more!

-Evernote is something I use often and the app version is great to.
+Evernote is something I use often and the app version is great too.
 One feature the app has that I find really hand is speech to text.
 I let the kids use this to record their narrations, then they can edit it to add more info.
 This works great for struggling writes who always share more information when they talk but have a hard time writing it all down.
 Evernote is also a great way for children to clip and organize research into notebooks.